AlexZaznobin/data_mining_itc_2023/README.md

 -----------------
 The script accepts the following command-line arguments to define the search parameters:

-1. -sac, --start_ariport_code: (Optional) The 3-letter airport code of the starting airport (e.g., TLV).
-If not provided, the default value is 'TLV'.
+1. -sac, --start_ariport_code:  The 3-letter airport code of the starting airport (e.g., TLV).
+You can provide multiple airport codes separated by indent.

-2. -eac, --end_ariport_code: (Optional) The 3-letter airport code of the destination airport(s) (e.g., TBS).
-You can provide multiple airport codes separated by commas.
-If not provided, a default set of destination airports will be used.
+2. -eac, --end_ariport_code: The 3-letter airport code of the destination airport(s) (e.g., TBS).
+You can provide multiple airport codes separated by indent.

-3. -dr, --daterange: (Optional) The date range for the search, provided as a single string in the format DDMMDDMM
+3. -dr, --daterange: The date range for the search, provided as a single string in the format DDMMDDMM

-4. -db, --database: (Optional) A flag indicating if the database should be used.
+4. -db, --database: A flag indicating if the database should be used.
 Include this flag if you want to use the database; otherwise, the database will not be used.

 Example Usage:
 1. To save results to database, you need to insert your mysql password to the conf.json file in the mysql_pwd parameter.